HomeMy WebLinkAbout1979-05-17 For George Delacorte, Adorning The City Is a Dream Come True (New York Times)Copyrigto (0 1979 The New York Times X

 has a staff of three taking care of "my

-things all around the city
+things all around the city."

-It isn L so much that George Dela-
+It isn't so much that George Dela-

-corte gives a great deal of his money
+torte gives a great deal of his money

-away, it is the way in which he does it
+away, it is the way in which he does it.

 He doesn't just give some money for